quicwg/base-drafts/draft-ietf-quic-recovery.md

 mark is received.
 A recovery period ends when a packet sent during the recovery period is acknowledged.

-A sender that is already in a recovery period stays in it and does not re-enter it.

-On entering recovery, a sender MUST do the following:

-* set the slow start threshold to half the value of the congestion window at the moment that loss is detected, and

-* set the congestion window to the new value of the slow start threshold.
-Implementations MAY set the congestion window immediately on detecting loss or use other mechanisms, such as Proportional Rate Reduction ({{?RFC6937}}), to reduce it over the recovery period.
+On entering a recovery period, a sender MUST set the slow start threshold to half the value of the congestion window at the moment that loss is detected.
+The congestion window MUST be set to the reduced value of the slow start threshold before exiting the recovery period.
+Implementations MAY set the congestion window immediately on entering a recovery period or use other mechanisms, such as Proportional Rate Reduction ({{?PRR=RFC6937}}), to reduce it more gradually.

 The recovery period aims to limit congestion window reduction to once per round trip.
 Therefore during recovery, the congestion window remains unchanged